wayneanam/ChainReaction/README.md

 **Running the Bot**

 To run the bot, run bot.py and input a 5*5 grid filled with 0's, 1's, and 2's. followed by a number either 1 or 2 to indicate which players turn it is.
 For examples on how a standard input looks like open files startingBoard.txt, earlyBoard.txt or finalBoard.txt.
 Input can be piped in or entered manually.
+Empty cells are denoted by 00.
+The cell marked 0 means it doesn't contain any orbs.
+The cell marked 1 means it contains first player's orbs which is Red in color.
+The cell marked 2 means it contains second player's orbs which is Blue in color.

 **Results**